richfromm/blurdle/README.md

 **UPDATE:** (2022-03-08) It's broken for me as of today.
 That didn't take too long (about 3 weeks).

-The `<div>` tags that contain each item in the new feed no longer have a `data-pagelet` attribute that starts with `FeedUnit_`.
+The `<div>` tags that contain each item in the news feed no longer have a `data-pagelet` attribute that starts with `FeedUnit_`.
 In fact, they no longer have any attributes at all.